taha3012000/WaterQuality/README.md

 # WaterQuality
-Machine learning model determine whether water is drinkable or not
+Machine learning model determine whether water is drinkable or not.